johnsales/cs544_project/README.md

 # cs544_project

-Web application that will automate the process of making TM checking appointments online.
+Rest API that will automate the process of making TM checking appointments online.

 ### Requirements